Cogitri/cogitri.dev/content/posts/05-introducing-corecollector.md

 the coredumps to avoid running as root for longer than required.
-You can add users to the `corecollector` group to allow them to access coredumps without root, but be mindful that coredumps are snapshots of the memory of a program and can contain highly sensitive data as such.
+You can add users to the `corecollector` group to allow them to access coredumps without root, but be mindful that coredumps are snapshots of the memory of a program and can contain highly sensitive data.

 # Using (the CLI)